RK-CH-KA-NA/client/README.md

 - Express
 - AJAX
 - Node JS
+- API

 ## Credits and Collaborations
+#### Credits to all channel/video content creators in YouTube.

 - Icomoon for the icons
 - JQuery library
 - Handlebars for templating
 - CodeFellows .eslintrc
 - MIT license
+- Youtube API